data-team-uhn/cards/Utilities/Development/EmailServer/README.md

 5. Configure the desktop mail client

+5.1.
+Upon initial startup of _GNOME Evolution_, you will be prompted for configuration.
 ![Screenshot 001](screenshots/001.png)

+5.2.
+Skip restoring from a backup.
 ![Screenshot 002](screenshots/002.png)

+5.3.
+Create a fake user and do not look up mail server details based on the entered email address.
 ![Screenshot 003](screenshots/003.png)

+5.4.
+Set the _Server Type_ to _Local delivery_ and set the
+_Local Delivery File_ to your user file under `/path/to/test/mail/directory`.
 ![Screenshot 004](screenshots/004.png)

+5.5.
+Check for new messages every _one_ minute.
 ![Screenshot 005](screenshots/005.png)

+5.6.
+Configuration for sending emails from _GNOME Evolution_ is not required.
 ![Screenshot 006](screenshots/006.png)

+5.7.
+Verify account creation settings.
 ![Screenshot 007](screenshots/007.png)

+5.8.
+Finish.
 ![Screenshot 008](screenshots/008.png)

 6. Start CARDS with emailing enabled (such as in the `cards4proms` project):